Youth + Social Change through Youth as Consumers

 Imperialism leaves behind germs of rot which we must clinically detect and remove from our land but from our minds as well. ― Frantz Fanon

 Ways Youth + Social Change Happens for Youth as Consumers

 Youth-Led Boycotts — When young people keep their money at home or refuse to shop in a specific stores, they are boycotting.
 Ways to help boycotts work including trading or bartering for things, or trading labor (action) for things.
 When children and youth stop spending their money in stores that depend on them, change can happen.

 Shopping for Social Change — Choosing where to shop and what to buy on purpose can lead to powerful social change.
 Young people can spending their money to challenge bad business focused on many issues, including facing adultism, reducing poverty, ending hunger, stopping illegal child labor, increasing access to education, promoting ender equality, fighting for the equality and empowerment of women, increasing access to child health, increasing access to maternal health, and so on.
 Where children and youth spend their money and what they buy can affect all these issues and many more.
 When young people shop intentionally, they can change the world.

 Youth as Trainers— Building the local economy can be a powerful way for young people to change the world, and one of the best ways to do that is by educating others.
 When youth learn about the economy, consumerism, creation, production, commercialism and other ways the economy works, they can teach others.
 Using hands-on, engaging learning methods can allow youth as trainers to effectively teach their peers, younger people and adults.

-Tools for Youth Engagement through Consumerism
+Tools for Youth + Social Change through Consumerism

 Education — Before anyone can effectively challenge the economic circumstances of themselves and others, they should learn about the economic systems they are engaged in.
 Learning the influences, impacts, outcomes and consequences of the economy and sharing them with others can transform the ways people see and engage with money and more.